usnistgov/PARTF/Doc/source/exampleAppLSE.rst

 system selected as well also the number of PMUs associated (by default:
 *IEEEBusSystem\_case14\_4pmus.tst*).

 If the PARTF framework is not running, start it now.
-Click the file browse button in the``Test File`` control and select the newly created file in ``..\\tests\\LSE (*IEEEBusSystem\_case14\_4pmus.tst* by default).  next click the ``Open`` button.
-4 busses will be created.
+Click the file browse button in the ``Test File`` control and select the newly created file in *..\\tests\\LSE* (*IEEEBusSystem\_case14\_4pmus.tst* by default).
+Next click the ``Open`` button.
+4 buses will be created.

-To check the results launch the VisualizeAppLSE.vi by clicking on the ``Visualization`` button in the top right of the PARTF panel.
+To watch the results as they are computed launch the VisualizeAppLSE.vi by clicking on the ``Visualization`` button in the top right of the PARTF panel.
 VisualizeAllLSE should be pre-checked so click the ``Run Apps`` button to launch the visualization app.
-Visualization apps give the user the ability to see the resutls of a test run while the test is running.
+Visualization apps give the user the ability to see the results of a test run while the test is running.
 Unless an application has a Visualization App, the user will not be able to observe the operation of the Test Framework.

 You can run one iteration of the test by pressing the ``Single Run`` button in the bottom center of the PARTF panel.
 After a single run, you will observe some signals very similar to the ones showed in